 This benefit applies to persons under the age of 65 on the date of your work-related injury or disease/illness who have also been receiving loss-of-earnings benefits (LOE) non-stop for 12 months.
 Under the policy for this benefit, the WSIB will set aside an amount equal to 5 percent of all subsequent LOE benefits to pay for a loss-of-retirement income (LRI) benefit.
 However, you will not receive this amount until the age of 65.
 Additionally, with the LRI benefits, you can make additional contributions yourself by having the WSIB deduct five percent from your payments each month.

 NOTE: If you happen to pass away before the age of 65, because of your injury, any dependents will receive the survivors’ benefits.
 Instead of the amount set aside by the WSIB and the investment income earned on that portion.

 Services for seriously injured people:

 If you have sustained a serious injury or impairment while on the job, WSIB can provide you with specialized services to aid in your recovery to improve your overall quality of life.
-Moreover, according to the WSIB, you’ve experienced a serious injury if your impairment is permanent and you receive a non-economic-loss benefit of 60 percent or more, or permanent and you receive permanent disability benefits totalling 100 percent or rather both.
+Moreover, according to the WSIB, you’ve experienced a serious injury if your impairment is permanent and you receive a non-economic-loss benefit of 60 percent or more, or permanent and you receive permanent disability benefits totaling 100 percent or rather both.

 Benefit for future economic loss (FEL):

 For individuals who have been permanently injured after January 1, 1990, and before January 1, 1998, you may be eligible to receive the benefits for future economic loss provided by the WSIB.
-This benefit is based on 90% of the difference between a worker’s take home pay prior to the work-related injury and their expected take home pay after the date of the injury.
+This benefit is based on 90% of the difference between a worker’s take-home pay prior to the work-related injury and their expected take-home pay after the date of the injury.
 Adjusted annually for inflation.